Peakboard/peakboard.github.io/content/_data_sources/en-date-and-time.md

 The time data source can be created like any other data source under "add Data Source" (1) and then "Time" (2).
-As of Designer Version 1.7.0.0, time jumps (addition or suptraction) can be executed directly in the time data source and no longer have to be generated using a script (3).
+As of Designer Version 1.7.0.0, time jumps (addition or subtraction) can be executed directly in the time data source and no longer have to be generated using a script (3).

  ![Add Time Dialog](/assets/images/data-sources/date-and-time/add-time-dialog.png)